Fingerprint Template Formats

 To give a very brief introduction, fingerprint template is an intermediate data format, essentially a file, used in human fingerprint recognition algorithms that carries interesting fingerprint features found on the fingerprint.
 Most fingerprint recognition algorithms have their native template format that fits the algorithm.
 Sharing templates between algorithms is a bad idea, but organizations like ANSI and ISO have nevertheless developed shared template formats, which now have numerous implementations.

-All format descriptions have been written by Robert Važan as part of his work on opensource SourceAFIS fingerprint matcher.
+All format descriptions have been written by Robert Važan as part of his work on opensource SourceAFIS and FingerprintIO libraries.
 Author has no affiliation with ANSI or ISO.
 Care has been taken to ensure legality of all content.
 This site does not carry the original specs nor any significant part of them.
 Format summaries published here are full rewrites of the original specs.
 Author is the only copyright holder of all content hosted here.